Alidius Tjarda van Starkenborgh Stachouwer: Second World War

 When the Netherlands surrendered to Germany on 14 May 1940, Jhr. van Starkenborgh declared martial law in the Dutch East Indies, ordering 19 German cargo ships to be seized and all German nationals to be interned pending the liberation of the Netherlands.

-In December 1941, when Japan began operations in the Pacific, there were 93,000 Dutch troops and 5,000 American, British and Australian soldiers to defend against an invasion of the Netherlands East Indies.
+In December 1941, when Japan began operations in the Pacific, there were 93,000 Dutch troops and 5,000 American, British, and Australian soldiers to defend against an invasion of the Dutch East Indies.

-By 15 February, Japanese bombers were attacking the capital at Batavia (now Jakarta) and government operations were removed to Bandoeng.
-On Sunday, 8 March, Lt.
-Gen. Hitoshi Imamura met with van Starkenborgh and set a deadline for an unconditional surrender.
+By 15 February, Japanese bombers were attacking the capital at Batavia (now Jakarta) and government operations were forced to move the capital to Bandoeng, specifically to the Savoy Homann Hotel and Preanger Hotel.
+The Governor-General and several important officials then decided to stay elsewhere, at Vila Mei Ling.
+Starkenborgh, recognizing the absolute impossibility of the allied troops and the local population to defend themselves as they were short of ammunition and exhausted by disease, negotiated the surrender.
+From here, Tjarda's entourage went to meet Lieutenant General Hitoshi Imamura of the Imperial Japanese Army's 16th Army, which led the Dutch East Indies Campaign, on 8 March 1942.
+At the first meeting, they set a deadline for the unconditional surrender of the Dutch East Indies.
 Jhr. van Starkenborgh ordered the Dutch and Allied troops to cease fire in a broadcast the next day, and the Allied forces surrendered at 1:00 p.m.
+By the time of the signing of the capitulation by General Hein ter Poorten, Tjarda had left the negotiating room in dismay.
+Earlier, on 5 March 1942, Tjarda had separated civilian and military power and transferred military power to Ter Poorten.
+He then did not surrender civilian power over the Dutch East Indies at the Capitulation of Kalijati.
+This action was used as a basis for the Dutch to transfer civilian power to Lieutenant Governor-General Hubertus van Mook who had exiled himself to Australia.
+Thanks to his initiative, this legitimisation was used to form the Netherlands Indies Civil Administration (NICA) in exile in Australia.
+He entered Japanese custody after the unconditional surrender of the entire Royal Netherlands East Indies Army in the Capitulation of Kalijati on 8 or 9 March 1942.

-Tjarda van Starkenborgh, his family, and other Dutch government and military personnel were taken prisoner.
-While the Japanese offered him to let him stay at his home under house arrest and receive special treatment he refused.
-He was separated from his wife, Christine, and daughters, who were interned in a different POW camp.

-Later, he was transferred to the Manchurian camp at Hsien (now Liaoyuan), where he was held along with other prominent prisoners, including General Jonathan M. Wainwright, until the camp was liberated on 16 August 1945.
+Tjarda van Starkenborgh, his family, and other Dutch East Indies military and government personnel were then taken prisoner.
+While the Japanese offered him to let him stay at his home under house arrest and receive special treatment he refused, wanting to stay together.
+He was then separated from his wife, Christine, and his two daughters, who were interned in a different POW camp in Bandoeng.
+Tjarda was initially held captive in Bandoeng, before being transferred to Batavia, and finally to Manchuria, specifically in Hsien (now Liaoyuan, China), where he was held along with other notable prisoners, such as US General Jonathan M. Wainwright, until the camp was liberated by the Soviets on 16 August 1945.